puppetlabs/puppet-docs/source/pe/3.7/deploy_nonroot-agent.markdown

 For security or organizational reasons, your infrastructure’s platform is maintained by one team with root privileges while your infrastructure’s applications are managed by a separate team (or teams) with diminished privileges.
 The applications team would like to be able to manage its part of the infrastructure using Puppet Enterprise, but the platform team cannot give them root privileges.
 So, the applications team needs a way to run Puppet without root privileges.
 In this scenario, PE is only used for application management, which is performed by a single (applications) team.
 The platform team does not use PE to manage any of the application team’s nodes.

 PE is installed with root privileges, so you will need a root user to set up and provide non-root access to a monolithic PE master.
-The root user who performs this installation, will set up the non-root user(s) on the master and any nodes running a puppet agent.
+The root user who performs this installation, will set up the non-root user(s) on the master and any nodes running a Puppet agent.

 When you or another user are set up as a non-root user, you will have a reduced set of configuration management tasks that you can perform.
-As a non-root user, you will be able to configure puppet settings (i.e., edit `~/.puppet/puppet.conf`), configure Facter external facts, run `puppet agent --test`, and run puppet via non-privileged cron jobs (or a similar scheduling service).
+As a non-root user, you will be able to configure Puppet settings (i.e., edit `~/.puppet/puppet.conf`), configure Facter external facts, run `puppet agent --test`, and run Puppet via non-privileged cron jobs (or a similar scheduling service).
 You can classify your nodes by writing or editing manifests in the directories where you have write privileges.

 > **Note**: Non-root users are not able to use PE’s orchestration capabilities to manage your nodes, and Mcollective must be disabled on all nodes.